tom-englert/Throttle.Fody/README.md

 - It must have a public void method without parameters that is called whenever the wrapper method is called.
 The name of this method can be configured via the attributes, the default name is "Tick".

+See the [Test classes](https://github.com/tom-englert/Throttle.Fody/blob/master/AssemblyToProcess/ClassToProcess.cs) for some basic throttle implementations.